eugenegoncharuk/devops-tools-installation/README.md

 5. Click “Key Mappings” tab
 6. Click the “Presets” dropdown and select “Natural Text Editing”

-and also to correcnty delete words and lines in terminal do this:
+and also to correctly delete words and lines in terminal do this:
 <img width="686" alt="image" src="https://github.com/user-attachments/assets/6630fa96-a12a-4b06-8708-9683bb27e1a4" />

 ```sh
 brew install --cask iterm2